GeorgeHigham/Intraday-Trading/README.md

 - no trade costs
 - no short selling stock
 - purchases and sales do not affect the market
+- maximum one share to be owned at any given time

 ## Sources
 Data dowloaded from library yfinance.
 Prices are adjusted close of '^GSPC' ticker between dates (non inclusive) 17-11-2024 & 21-11-2024 saved to csv.